Sandymount Strand: The baths

 The Merrion Promenade Pier and Baths Co built Sandymount swimming baths in 1883.
 The baths measured approximately 40 by 40 metres, with a 75-metre pier added in 1884.
 The pier featured a bandstand halfway along it and summer concerts were regularly held there for many years.
 By 1920, the pier had deteriorated so much that it had to be demolished.
 The concrete baths section, which resembles a small harbour, remains.

 Martello Tower

 About halfway along the strand is a Martello tower.
 Built in 1804, it is one of many such circular defensive watchtowers along the coastlines of the British Isles, as part of a system of defences to provide advance warning of a feared invasion by Napoleon.
-The Martello Tower at Sandymount is the setting for the opening scene in James Joyce's 1922 novel Ulysses.
 The Tower was used by the Dublin United Tramways Company as an office, and was also a popular cafe back in the 1960s.
 An attempt to turn the tower into a restaurant led to the installation of a large window with roller blinds on the seaward side of the tower.
 The restaurant never opened, leaving the tower with the modified window.